poddmo/ufw-blocklist/README.md

 - INPUT hits are not logged.
 The status output above shows **76998 dropped INPUT packets** after the system has been up 9 days, 22:45 hours.

 # Todo
-These scripts have run flawlessly for 2 years.
-The next steps will take advantage of this extended ufw-framework and generalise the blocklist case to arbitrary ipsets, for example, to block bogans or by geoblock
+These scripts have run flawlessly for 4 years.
+The next steps are to generalise the blocklist case to arbitrary ipsets, for example, to block bogans or by geoblock
 - test and document use of after.init_run-parts
 - test and document geo-block example for blocking geographic subnets.
 Geo-based blocks are useful for blocking botnets or "citizen activists."
 Geo-based subnets can be found at:
   - https://www.ip2location.com/free/visitor-blocker